-We see over 150,000 outpatients a year for a range of conditions.
+We see more than 150,000 outpatients a year for a range of conditions.

 Due to COVID-19 restrictions, we ask that you attend any appointments alone unless you require essential support.
 If so, only one other person will be permitted to join you in your appointment.